SirCartier50/weather_app/README.md

 or

-Run the development server with these commands assuming node.js was installed since this is as next.js app:
+Run the development server with these commands assuming node.js was installed and you have one of these package managers since this is a next.js app:

 ```bash
 npm run dev